MrGreen-ie/COSC-4P02-Group-11/documentation/prd.md

 2. **Custom News Aggregation**
    - Users specify news sources (RSS feeds, links) or keywords to fetch and filter articles automatically.
 3. **AI Summarization**
-   - Integrates with OpenAI API to summarize articles, generating concise text for newsletters or social media.
+   - Integrates with Gemini API to summarize articles, generating concise text for newsletters or social media.
 4. **Template Management & Rich Text Editing**
    - Users can create or edit newsletter templates or social media posts with a rich text editor (Draft.js).
 5. **Scheduling & Automation**